Biblioteca Brasiliana Guita e José Mindlin: History

 In 2002, Professor István Jancsó, then director of the Institute for Brazilian Studies (IEB) at USP, together with José Mindlin designed the construction of a modern complex building capable of housing the two important Brazilian Collections of USP (of IEB itself, founded in 1962 by the historian Sérgio Buarque de Holanda, and that of José and Guita Mindlin).
-Biblioteca Brasiliana Guita e José Mindlin, as institution of the University of São Paulo, was created because of this project (initiated in 2005), and the donation of the collection was confirmed in ceremony carried out on May 17, 2006.
+Biblioteca Brasiliana Guita e José Mindlin, as institution of the University of São Paulo, was created because of this project (initiated in 2005), and the donation of the collection was confirmed in a ceremony carried out on May 17, 2006.
 The new headquarters of the library was inaugurated on March 23, 2013.

 The collection was initially kept in the particular library of José Mindlin, in Brooklin, SP.
 Part of the collection that was donated to USP was in fact from Rubens Borba de Morais, a bibliophile who left his own library to José and Guita Mindlin before dying.

 José Mindlin himself requested his grandson, Rodrigo Mindlin Loeb, to design the architectural project of the building.